danielmapar/business-relationship-graph-demo/README.md

 # Local Development

-This is the setup repository for the [Interview Intuit](https://github.com/interview-intuit) organization.
-It contains a `Vagrantfile` with the VM setup for local development.
+This is the setup repository for the Intuit system design exercise.
+It contains a `Vagrantfile` with the VM setup for executing the platform-api service.

 ### Getting Started with VirtualBox